Testing

 -

-- Run and debug tests directly in a browser environment, leveraging browser developer tools for enhanced debugging.
+Browser-Compatible: - Run and debug tests directly in a browser environment, using browser developer tools for enhanced debugging.

 - Define test suites in the tests/unit folder, targeting critical components and functions.